Cutting the Scotogenic loop: Adding flavor to Dark Matter: Introduction

 In the leptonic sector, the $A_4$ flavor symmetry predicts a small range with a lower limit on the lightest neutrino mass, normal ordering of neutrino masses, and a ``generalized $\mu-\tau$ reflection symmetry" for the neutrino mixing parameters that are in good agreement with recent data\footnote{It's important to note that the ``$\mu-\tau$ reflection symmetry'', initially introduced in \cite{Harrison:2002et}, anticipates maximal values for both the Dirac CP phases and the atmospheric mixing angle.
 However, given that the best-fit values from neutrino oscillation data tend to favor non-maximal values for these parameters, the framework of ``generalized $\mu-\tau$ reflection symmetry" \cite{Chen:2015siy} emerges as a successful model, showcasing its predictive capability.}.
 We find testable predictions for the neutrino oscillations, neutrinoless double beta $(0\nu\beta\beta)$ decay experiments along with beta decay experiments.
 Finally, the imprints of the emergence of the dark symmetry from the flavor symmetry can be found in the dark sector as well.
 For example, the particles within the dark sector in our model are constrained by an upper limit on their masses $\lsim$ 600 GeV.
 The fermionic DM case is completely ruled out by the constraints coming from the neutrino oscillation data.
 The scalar DM is also heavily constrained with the viable parameter space consistent with both neutrino and DM experimental results available only up to 80 GeV DM mass.

 We structure the article as follows.
 In Sec.~\ref{sec:Model}, we describe the general framework of our model.
 In Sec.~\ref{sec:scalarsec} and \ref{sec:scalarsec}, we present the potential and mass spectrum of the scalar sector, respectively.
 Sec.~\ref{sec:NuSector} discusses the generation of neutrino mass along with the neutrino flavor structure.
 In Sec.~\ref{sec:Nuprediction}, we explain our numerical results for the neutrino sector.
 Our quantitative results for the dark sector are presented in Sec.~\ref{sec:DarkSector}.
 Finally, we give concluding remarks in Sec.~\ref{sec:Conclusion}.
 The $A_4$ algebra and expanded form of scalar potential are given in Appendix~\ref{app:A4}, while detailed information regarding the fermionic DM case is provided in Appendix~\ref{app:fermionicDM}.
-The Feynman diagrams relevant to relic abundance and direct detection computations are given in Appendix~\ref{app:DM-DD}.
+In Appendix~\ref{app:OtherRe} we discuss different choices of $A_4$ transformation of the leptonic doublets.
+The Feynman diagrams relevant to relic abundance and direct detection computations are in Appendix~\ref{app:DM-DD}.